caiogmello/caiogmello/README.md

 ## About me:

-I'm 19, I enjoy all tipes of technologies and creating something new and solving problems are my passion.
+I'm 19, I enjoy all tipes of technologies and solving problems is my passion.

 I study Computer Science and, at the moment, I'm focused on back-end development studies.